Number of lawyers in team: 37

 Legal directory rankings: 9

-To watch a video interview with Zoe Bloom, please click on the image to the left.
+To watch a video interview with Johnny Drysdale, please click on the play button.